1. Humble Beginnings: A Simple Fishing and Trading Hub

 2. The Game Changer: Discovery of Oil

-- Investing in infrastructure, including roads, ports, and an international airport.
+- Investing in infrastructure, including roads, ports, and airports.

-- Developing essential public services like healthcare and education.
+- Developing public services like healthcare and education.

-- Using oil wealth to build a foundation for a diversified economy.
+- Using oil wealth to lay the foundation for a diversified economy.

 3. Smart Leadership and Visionary Planning